Ljoskold/Responsive_homepage/README.md

-Basic responsive self-inroduction home page made with HTML, vanilla JS and CSS.
+Basic responsive self-inroduction homepage made with HTML, vanilla JS and CSS and webpack.
 Design copied from a template. https://ljoskold.github.io/Responsive_homepage/